Adjectives to Describe Moods

 Meaning: being positive, happy, joyful.

-- Samantha has been in a cheerful mood all day because her boyfriend proposed to her.
+- Samantha has been in a cheerful mood all day since her boyfriend proposed.

 Despairing